16 Psyche: Composition

 The bulk density of Psyche (3.9±0.3 g/cm3) places constraints on its overall composition.
 The iron-nickel found in most iron meteorites has a bulk density of 7.9 g/cm3.
-If Psyche were the remnant core of an early planetesimal, it would have to have an overall porosity of 50%.
-Given Psyche's size, this is considered highly improbable.
+If Psyche were the remnant core of an early planetesimal, it would have an overall porosity of 50%.
+Given Psyche's size, this is considered improbable.
 However, there are other metal-rich meteorite types that have been suggested as Psyche analogs, each of which have bulk densities that are similar to Psyche's, including enstatite chondrites, bencubbinites, and mesosiderites.

 Several observers have reported the presence of silicate minerals on the surface of Psyche.
-Spectra taken in October 2016 at the NASA Infrared Telescope Facility at the Mauna Kea Observatories showed evidence (~3 μm absorption feature) of hydroxyl ions on the asteroid that may suggest the presence of hydrated silicates.
+Spectra taken in October 2016 at the NASA Infrared Telescope Facility at the Maunakea Observatories on Hawaii showed evidence (~3 μm absorption feature) of hydroxyl ions on the asteroid that may suggest the presence of hydrated silicates.
 Since Psyche is thought to have formed under dry conditions without the presence of water, the hydroxyl may have reached Psyche via past impacts from smaller carbonaceous asteroids.

 Psyche's radar albedo varies considerably over the surface, ranging from 0.22 to 0.52, values that are two to four times as high as most main-belt asteroids.
 Models of radar reflection equate this range of values with regolith bulk densities of 2.6 to 4.7 g/cm3.
 This range is consistent with most of the metal-rich meteorite classes noted above and the spectroscopic detection of silicate minerals.
 It is inconsistent with a pure iron-nickel regolith unless it is highly porous.